Diet And Fitness Is Ruining My Instagram Feed

-While my time spent on Instagram scrolling through the wonderfully empowering and uplifting posts, brought with it the messages and images that my healing brain needed, and the understanding that I’m not alone, it also brought a new source of frustration to my life.
+While my time spent on Instagram scrolling through the wonderfully empowering and uplifting posts brought with it the messages and images that my healing brain needed, and the understanding that I’m not alone, it also brought a new source of frustration to my life.

 I know some folks get annoyed with people using a lot of hashtags when they post.
 Don’t ask me how many is a lot – I couldn’t tell you.
 But for some people, there seems to be a limit to how many one post should have.
-I cold care less how many hashtags there are on a post.
+I could care less how many hashtags there are on a post.
 I say, if you have a hashtag that fits your post, tag away baby.

 The part that angers me, almost to the point where I would consider leaving Instagram altogether, is when people use a hashtag for evil instead of good.